 Breakfast with millet pongal is an ideal way to start a day.
-It can be served with spicy coconut chutney itself as millet pongal tastes good without sambar also.
-So your breakfast can be made in a jiffy.
+Millet pongal can be served with spicy coconut chutney alone as it tastes good even without sambar.
+So healthy breakfast can be made in a jiffy.

-Here I used kodo millet or varagu; you can try the same with other millets also.
-Please check this link to know more about the health benefits of millets: https://millets.wordpress.com/
+Here I used kodo millet or varagu but you may try with other millets also.
+You can refer the table below for the nutrition values of millets:

 Cooking Time : 20 min